“My mask protects you; your mask protects me.” It’s the mantra we keep repeating.

 In reaching this conclusion, the paper’s authors draw on animal experiments, human studies of other respiratory illnesses, and epidemiological research.

 For ethical reasons, human studies examining the connection between viral dose and severity of illness has been limited to non-lethal viruses.
-However, in one experiment conducted as part of vaccine-development research, healthy human volunteers exposed to higher doses of an influenza virus developed more severe symptoms than those exposed to lower doses.
+However, in one experiment published by the National Center for Biotechnology Information conducted as part of vaccine-development research, healthy human volunteers exposed to higher doses of an influenza virus developed more severe symptoms than those exposed to lower doses.

 The authors also cite a recent animal study involving transmission of SARS-CoV-2, the virus that causes COVID-19.
-In this experiment, hamsters were less likely to contract SARS-CoV-2 infection from an infected hamster in an adjoining cage when the cages were separated by a surgical-mask partition.
+In this experiment published by the Oxford University Press, hamsters were less likely to contract SARS-CoV-2 infection from an infected hamster in an adjoining cage when the cages were separated by a surgical-mask partition.
 Tellingly, those hamsters that did become ill had milder symptoms than hamsters that had not been separated from their infected neighbors by a simulated mask.

 Finally, the authors point to accumulating real-world evidence from the current pandemic that shows rates of mild and asymptomatic infections climbing as more people begin wearing masks.
 A systematic review of earlier studies, before face masks were in common use, estimated the proportion of asymptomatic infection with SARS-CoV-2 at 15 percent.
 Since masking has become more widespread, that estimate has risen to between 40 and 45 percent.